nunchuk-io/nunchuk-journal/keys-are-not-enough.md

 The purpose of the descriptor language is to express precisely how keys are derived and how they are used in creating  addresses.

 With descriptors, the user only needs to back up 2 things for their wallet: the master keys (or [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) seeds), and the descriptors.
 There would no longer be any ambiguity, either in knowing which addresses on the blockchain belong to you, or how to recover the wallet using third-party tools.

+In the future, it is crucial that all Bitcoin wallets move to a descriptor-first architecture.

 The days of "not your keys, not your coins" are over.
 Perhaps it is more fitting now to say: